-Mark has over 20 years of experience handling complex and high-stakes litigation.
+Mark has 30 years of experience handling complex and high-stakes litigation.
 He has represented companies and individuals in a broad range of industries and practice, including business litigation, complex tort litigation, constitutional litigation, trust and probate litigation, professional liability defense, and appellate litigation.

 Mark is an AV-rated attorney by Martindale-Hubbell®.
 He has been recognized repeatedly by Best Attorneys in Nevada, as Mountain States Super Lawyer, as Nevada’s Legal Elite by Nevada Business Magazine, and Best of the Bar by Las Vegas Business Press.
 Mark received his J.D., magna cum laude, from Brigham Young University, where he earned the high academic distinction of the Order of the Coif and served as Lead-Articles Editor of the Law Review.
 Following law school, Mark clerked for the Honorable Kenneth F. Ripple of the United States Seventh Circuit Court of Appeals located in Chicago.
 After his clerkship, Mark practiced for the national law firm of Kirkland & Ellis in both Chicago and Los Angeles.

-Most importantly, Mark enjoys spending time with his wife, Cary, and their six children.
-Despite a very busy schedule, he stays involved in his children’s lives by coaching their sports teams, serving as a leader in the Boy Scouts program, and participating in their extracurricular activities.
+Most importantly, Mark enjoys spending time with his wife, Cary, their six children, and eight grandchildren.
+Despite a very busy schedule, he stays involved in his children and grandchildren’s lives.
 Mark is an avid runner, reader, and writer.
 He also enjoys serving in his church and participating in political life.

 Mark has tried numerous cases in both state and federal courts and before administrative agencies.
 His cases include:

-- Appointed by two governors to serve as special lead counsel for the State of Nevada in challenging the constitutionality of the Patient Protection and Affordable Care Act (“ACA”) following the Attorney General’s refusal to represent Nevada in the federal litigation, Hutchison served as counsel for the two years of litigation involving 25 other states, which proceeded from U.S. District Court through the U.S. Court of Appeals and eventually to the U.S. Supreme Court in State of Florida, et al. v.
+- Special lead counsel for the State of Nevada appointed by two governors in challenging the constitutionality of the Patient Protection and Affordable Care Act (“ACA”) following the Attorney General’s refusal to represent Nevada in the federal litigation.
+Hutchison served as counsel for the two years of litigation involving 25 other states, which proceeded from U.S. District Court through the U.S. Court of Appeals and eventually to the U.S. Supreme Court in State of Florida, et al. v.
 Sebelius, Case Nos.
 11-393 & 11-400 (U.S. Sup.
 Ct.
 2012).